whippet-code/whippet-code/README.md

   <span> </span>
 </p>

-#### Personally currently playing in the boundaries between generative design, algorithmic visuals and real world artifacts (p5.js, data, print making).
+#### Personally currently playing in the boundaries of tiny code and fantasty consoles with pico-8.

 •͡˘㇁•͡˘

 #### ⚡ Running Cult Member / Mindful Athlete / Beyond Running
-#### 🔭 Current Personal Project - [Playdate game](https://play.date/) - Gaffa taped together using LUA and LÖVE (always with love ❤️)
+#### 🔭 Current Personal Project - A retro homage to my obsession with old video games using pico-8.
+Just trying to rebuild all my old favs using the cutest dev experience in the world.
+[Pico-8 Profile](https://www.lexaloffle.com/bbs/?uid=123698)

 Previous build was updating PhotoMooch.
 My full stack web app linked to @photo_mooch on Instagram.
 A creative prompt, art therapy app with added AI creative prompt generation.
 MongoDB, Express.js, React build with OpenAI API.
 Feel free to have a play - <a href="https://photomooch.onrender.com/">PhotoMooch</a>